Biden celebration of new gun law clouded by latest shooting - The Boston Globe

 Advertisement

-On Friday, Biden responded to the assassination of former Japanese Prime Minister Shinzo Abe by taking note of how the shooting had shocked people in Japan.
-The country has a strikingly low incidence of gun violence compared to the U.S., which has experienced thousands of gun deaths already this year.

-Most of the new law's $13 billion in spending would be used for bolstering mental health programs and for schools, which have been targeted by shooters in Newtown, Connecticut; Parkland, Florida; and many other gun massacres.
-It was the product of weeks of closed-door negotiations by a bipartisan group of senators who emerged with a compromise.
+Most of the new law's $13 billion in spending would be used for bolstering mental health programs and for schools, which have been targeted by shooters in Newtown, Connecticut, and Parkland.
+The law was the product of weeks of closed-door negotiations by a bipartisan group of senators who emerged with a compromise.

 It does not include far tougher restrictions that Democrats and Biden have long championed, such as a ban on assault-type weapons and background checks for all gun transactions.
-Biden on Monday was expected to reiterate his call for those tougher measures, but prospects are slim for any further congressional action.
+Prospects are slim for any further congressional action this year.